petterh/react-europe-demo/README.md

 The Java code includes one sample native Android module.
 [Here are some other such samples, for both Android and iOS](https://github.com/petterh/react-native-android-activity).

-While this sample is primarily Android-oriented, [Tommy Nguyen](https://github.com/tido64) has been kind enough to make it run on macOS as well.
+While this sample is primarily Android-oriented, [Tommy Nguyen](https://github.com/tido64) has been kind enough to make the basic demo app run on macOS as well.

 ## Getting started